scalar-labs/scalar-kubernetes/docs/K8sLogCollectionGuide.md

-# Kubernetes Log Collection Guide
+# How to collect logs from Kubernetes applications

-This document explains how to deploy Fluentbit on Kubernetes with Ansible.
-After following the doc, you will be able to use collect the Kubernetes logs and view it from the monitor server.
+`scalar-k8s` uses Fluent Bit to collect logs from the applications of kubernetes cluster.
+This document explains how to deploy Fluent Bit on Kubernetes with Ansible.
+After following the doc, you will be able to see collected logs in the monitor server.

 ## Requirements